|On this page|

-Pulls geometry from the DOP Network, ignoring any SOP that may be connected to its input.
+Imports geometry from the specified DOP objects or relationships.
 This is similar to the functionality provided by the Object Merge SOP, but geared towards DOP Networks.
 This node provides better control over how the geometry is transformed, and provides parameters that are easier to use for this purpose.

 Create Points to Represent Objects

-Creates one point per object, and sets attributes on that point to represent the position, orientation, velocity, and geometry for that object.
+Creates one point per simulation object, and sets attributes on that point to represent the position, orientation, velocity, and geometry for that object.
 This allows for very light weight geometry to be generated from a DOP Network.
 For an RBD Packed Object, a point is created for each packed primitive in the geometry.
 The Transform Pieces SOP can be used to apply the transforms to other geometry (for example, to transform high-res pieces based on a simulation with low-res proxies).

 Specifies how to initialize the offset for the point referenced by the packed primitive.

 Specifies a list of attributes to transfer to the generated points when Import Style is Create Points to Represent Objects and the DOP object is an RBD Packed Object.

 Specifies a list of groups to transfer to the generated points when Import Style is Create Points to Represent Objects and the DOP object is an RBD Packed Object.